2015 Coke Zero 400: Attempt #1 and the "Big One"

 Dale Earnhardt Jr., seen here at the 2015 Daytona 500, scored the 25th victory of his career at Daytona International Speedway.

 The race restarted with two laps to go.
 Earnhardt Jr. held off the field to take the victory.
 "I had a lot of fun tonight," said Earnhardt, who led a race-high 96 laps.
 "Our car was fast.
 I had to block a lot and you’ve got to run real, real hard to win here."
 As the field raced to the checkered flag, Harvick tapped Hamlin from behind, instigating a massive wreck involving at least 24 cars.
-In the resulting chaos, Dillon's car struck Hamlin at such an angle that it flipped and flew over two lanes in the air into the catch fence, ripping out the engine.
+In the resulting chaos, Hamlin struck Dillon's car at such an angle that it flipped and flew over two lanes in the air into the catch fence, ripping out the engine.
 The car hit one of the fence poles at about 190 miles per hour and came to an almost complete stop.
 The crash left a 60 foot gaping hole and a bent post in the catchfence.
 Dillon's car landed back on the track upside down, coming to a rest at the exit to the pit road, and was then hit again by Keselowski, who spun in oil while trying to avoid the crash.
 The impact was similar to Bobby Allison's 1987 Winston 500, Geoff Bodine's 2000 Daytona 250, Carl Edwards 2009 Aaron's 499, and Kyle Larson's 2013 DRIVE4COPD 300 wrecks.
 Five fans were injured by debris, with one taken to Halifax Medical Center and later released, while the other four were treated and released from the infield care center.
 Upon coming to a stop, Dillon was helped out of his car by Earnhardt's and Mears's pit crews to loud cheers, and walked away.
 He was treated and released from the infield care center with a bruised tailbone and forearm.